zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Returns the size of a given file.

-   :f: The name of the file whose size to lookup.
+   :param f: The name of the file whose size to lookup.

    :returns: The size of *f* in bytes.